DynamicNER: A Dynamic, Multilingual, and Fine-Grained Dataset for LLM-based Named Entity Recognition

 \section{Experiment}

-In this section, we first present the categorization metric changes of DynamicNER before and after dynamic categorization, followed by a comparative analysis of existing methods and CascadeNER's performance on different versions of DynamicNER.
-We also conduct experiments of CascadeNER and baselines on existing datasets, along with ablation studies.
-In evaluations across existing datasets, CascadeNER, with base models fine-tuned using the dynamic version of DynamicNER, demonstrates consistent excellence in all datasets and achieves new SOTA performance in both FewNERD and CrossNER datasets.
+In this section, we first present the categorization metrics of DynamicNER before and after dynamic categorization, followed by a comparative analysis of existing methods and CascadeNER's performance on different versions of DynamicNER.
+We also conduct experiments of CascadeNER and baselines on existing datasets in Appendix \ref{cascadener}, and ablation studies in Appendix \ref{ablation}.
+In evaluations across existing datasets, CascadeNER, with base models fine-tuned using the dynamic version of DynamicNER, demonstrates consistent excellence in all datasets and achieves new SOTA performance in FewNERD and CrossNER.
 This confirms that DynamicNER not only provides exceptional effectiveness for evaluating LLM-based NER methods but also offers substantial value in training.
-Due to space limitations, these experiments are provided in Appendix \ref{cascadener} and \ref{ablation}.